2ELCN0168/elcn-dotfiles/README.md

 Q : Who are you?

-A : --Luke Skywalker-- I'm a system administrator student.
+A : ~~Luke Skywalker~~ I'm a system administrator student.
 The stuff I publish on GitHub is here to make it more easy for me when I install a new system somewhere.

 Q : Is it possible to contribute to your projects?